mrbombmusic/sonic-pi-drum-rnn-gui/README.md

 <h2>What you need</h2>
 This project uses the p5js-OSC library and modified code examples by Gene Kogan to handle the OSC messaging between the GUI and Sonic Pi.
-Go to this link for info on how to download and install: https://github.com/genekogan/p5js-osc <br>
+Go to this link for info on how to download and install: https://github.com/genekogan/p5js-osc <br><br>

 You will also need to download Sonic Pi.
 This code is for Sonic Pi v3.2.0 Go to this link for info on how to download and install: https://sonic-pi.net/